Georg Scholz, Zeitungsträger (Newspaper Carriers), 1921.

 At the core of Marxism is the centrality of class struggle, so the belief that Marxism is defined by a general support for unionization and better conditions for workers is as revisionist a view that there is.
 This view now is primarily echoed throughout academia, and specifically in the humanities.
-I’ve heard this view in philosophy classes that touch upon Marx, in sociology, and in English classes.
-For my Intro to Literary Criticism course, our central text was Literary Theory and Criticism by Anne H. Stevens.13 In the first chapter, she says, “You might be surprised to discover that he [Marx] does not advocate censorship, gulags, and other evils associated with the former Soviet Union… much of Marx’s writing critiques the capitalist system, [and] advocates for controls upon unfettered capitalism such as protections for workers.”14 To translate, Marx would not have necessarily supported the USSR, which was evil, and he mostly criticizes uncontrolled capitalism and wanted better conditions for workers!
+I’ve heard this view in philosophy, sociology, and English classes that touch upon Marx.
+For my Intro to Literary Criticism course, our central text was Literary Theory and Criticism by Anne H. Stevens.14 In the first chapter, she says, “You might be surprised to discover that he [Marx] does not advocate censorship, gulags, and other evils associated with the former Soviet Union… much of Marx’s writing critiques the capitalist system, [and] advocates for controls upon unfettered capitalism such as protections for workers.”15 To translate, Marx would not have necessarily supported the USSR, which was evil, and he mostly criticizes uncontrolled capitalism and wanted better conditions for workers!
 See?
-Marx is not some evil communist, and he is compatible with much of liberalism!
+Marx is not some evil communist, he is compatible with much of liberalism!
 This is a perfect example of what Lenin describes as the vulgarization of Marxism.
 It extracts what is acceptable to liberal common sense, and blunts the revolutionary edge of Marxism which, through the revolutionary experience of the USSR, significantly challenged the capitalist world system and terrified the bourgeoisie to their core.
 The same interpretation was espoused in my Theories of Human Nature course, where my professor described Marx merely as a ‘critic of capitalism’.
 As if a man who devoted his entire life to overthrowing capitalism was just a ‘critic’ of it.
 She also focused on his early Feuerbachian view of human nature, where humans’ essence is defined by the labor process, which we are alienated from under capitalism.
-I would also argue that the fact most universities only teach the young Marx is more evidence in favor of Althusser’s epistemological break thesis, but that is another matter entirely.
+I would even argue that the fact most universities only teach the young Marx is more evidence in favor of Althusser’s epistemological break thesis, but that is another matter entirely.

 V4.
 Reducing Marxism to the prediction of global revolution followed by communism